MichelV69/DU-xfer_unit_auto_balancer/README.md

       1. Some work done on this; moving a lot of the diagnoistic info to the screen.
   1. ***(TBFxd)*** The more of these things there are, the less accurate they get because of polling lag forced by NQ.
       1. Add a "success penalty" to force Balancers with fresh data to go to the back of the line.
+  1. ***(TBFxd)*** Directly related to the above item, you might find that with a lot of these running a couple of them get "overzealous" about transfering ALL THE THINGS from Primary to Secondary.
+Until I get the polling system written, every once in a while, it's worth manually moving everything from Secondary back to Primary and then letting it re-balance.
+      1. This might be a non-issue for super busy factories where the Secondary is getting pulled from heavily.
+      I'm running an Omni-factory build, so every once in a while its a minor pest.

 # Thanks To